orbisius/orbisius-integration-digitalocean-api/README.md

 requirements: php v5.4+ with php_curl extension installed

+The steps are:

-Generate a token one from https://cloud.digitalocean.com/account/api/tokens Load the orbisius-integration-digitalocean-api.class.php file.
+1. Generate a token one from https://cloud.digitalocean.com/account/api/tokens
+2. Load the orbisius-integration-digitalocean-api.class.php file.
-Pass the API token & your email.
+3. Pass the API token & your email to the constructor.
-Have a coffee/beer.

-Check the example.php file.
+4. Make the call to the API.
+5. Are you feeling generous?
+[Buy me a beer or coffee then](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SS49ABSAHMMPG).
+This really keeps me going ;)

+Feel free to check the examples folder.
+You will need to update config.php with your API token.

 Consultation & Customizations (Paid)